 Costin was nominated for the innovation award by Jamie VanDenbossche, Camosun’s Manager of Applied Research, who also chairs the British Columbia Applied Research & Innovation Network (BCARIN).
 “We had a big push this year to do advocacy work,” he says.
 “BCARIN is working to help move applied research in colleges to be more recognized and to receive funding from the provincial government.
 From a policy perspective, we’d like to see the government recognise that applied research supports colleges’ mandate of teaching.
 Often universities overshadow colleges in this area, but I think that people are starting to realize that colleges are doing really interesting and vital work in applied research.
 The results are starting to speak for themselves.”

-To further enable local industry and business, Camosun Innovates activities are headquartered at Camosun’s high tech Enterprise Point facility at the Interurban campus, a one-stop portal into Camosun's broad spectrum of professional services.
+To further enable local industry and business, Camosun Innovates activities are headquartered at Camosun’s high tech Enterprise Point facility at the Interurban campus, a one-stop portal into Camosun's broad spectrum of professional services [moved to Babcock Canada Interaction Lab, effective August 2017].
 Through Enterprise Point, Camosun supports a multitude of business and industry clients working towards improved productivity and a greater capacity for innovation.
 Walzak notes that Camosun is firing on all cylinders and has gained a lot of momentum going forward with the right mix of funding, leadership, infrastructure, and industry support coming into place.

 Last year, Camosun officially opened a brand new $30 million Centre for Trades Education and Innovation (CTEI) and recently announced exciting plans for a $43.5 million new Health Sciences Centre, both at Camosun’s Interurban campus.
-Meanwhile, work is underway to transform a former trades workshop space into a sparkling new Innovation Lab where equipment and collaborative activities will be consolidated.
+A former trades workshop space at Interurban’s Jack White building has been transformed into the sparkling new Interaction Lab where equipment and collaborative activities will be consolidated.
 The lab is being supported by a major investment by industry partner Babcock Canada.

 Already, Camosun is home to the largest college-based applied research centre west of Winnipeg, notes VanDenbossche, and that helps to attract students and faculty who are looking for more than theory when learning or teaching about manufacturing, engineering, and computer technologies.